lee-dohm/stargate-rp-resources/notes.md

 ### Tau'ri

-The Tau'ri are humans of Earth, raised in one of the developed countries of the world such as the United States, Canada, or Russia.
+The Tau'ri are humans of Earth.
+Because the Tau'ri characters (player or non-player) will be members of the SGC, these everyman skills represent someone raised in one of the developed countries of the world such as the United States, Canada, or Russia.

 * Acting
 * Climbing